yongk/js-docker/README.md

 docker-compose ps
 ```

-To check the logs inside your container:
+To check the logs inside a container:

 ```
 docker container logs postgres